bridgecrew-perf6/ansible-AI-deployments/README.md

 ### **Known Issues and Limitations**
 ---
-1. The repo support `ARM` deployments only.
-2. The `Agent` must be a Bluefield card
-3. when the `Agent` exist on `Assisted-installer` the deployment will fail, must delete the `Agent` before starting the deployment.
+1. when the `Agent` exist on `Assisted-installer` the deployment will fail, must delete the `Agent` before starting the deployment.